nuIled/fallout76/README.md

 This is free to use, Edit, Update or whatever, i couldnt care less honestly, as long as you remember you will always remain a skid pasting from others work 😊💕
 ‎

+Credit goes to - [sussy](https://github.com/LaurMost) and scar, all wouldnt have been possible without their contribution

 Features off the top of my head, maybe i forgot something:

 ‎